 The majority of the local people however are farmers due to the fertile nature of the region.
 Walking paths in the lower foothills and valleys of the Annapurnas often pass through terraced fields and farming communities where traditional methods are still in use.

 A superb trek through a verdant rural landscape, between a group of high quality lodges set against a backdrop of some of the highest and most beautiful mountains in the Himalaya.

 With its relatively low altitude and short duration, a trek into the breathtaking mountain amphitheatre of the Sanctuary is the perfect first Himalayan trekking experience.
-This classic trek stays in tea houses but there is now an ‘in style’ alternative that uses the best lodges en route –
+This classic trek stays in tea houses but we also offer Annapurna Base Camp in Style, that uses the best lodges en route.

 A truly world class trek that circumnavigates the entire Annapurna Massif taking your from terraced foothills to dramatic, high passes and into the world’s deepest gorge.
 If you have less time to spare, the Mini Annapurna Circuit still offers sensational views and excellent acclimatisation.

 Bordering Tibet, this remote and challenging trek crosses two high passes and explores little visited valleys and isolated communities to complete a satisfying traverse of the Annapurna mountains.

 In the heart of the Annapurna mountains, close to the Annapurna Circuit, this little-known route offers the same breathtaking landscapes but with the added bonus of few other trekkers.